AnimaApp/docs/src/v3/adobe-xd/export/export-html.md

 > - This is great for developers and others who do not have access to the Adobe Xd file!
 >

-For our example we are using a sample Portfolio website: [doe.myportfolio.design](http://doe.myportfolio.design/)
+For our example we are using a sample Portfolio website: [foodies.something]

 ## The Code Package